 - Connection Establishment

-- > Three way handshake
+- > Three-way handshake

-- SYN flag set
+- > SYN flag set

-- $\Rightarrow$ Request for connection
+- \Rightarrow Request for connection

+- SYN, ISN = 100 SYN, ISN = 350, Ack 101 Ack 351

 - Connection Termination

-- Close with FIN flag set
+- Close with a FIN flag set

 - > Abort

-□What settings must be configured to prevent against a SYN Flood Attack?

-Start closing half-open connections as the resources \\\\\\ decrease.

-□When a client sends a SYN segment, do they also have to specify the port number to which they want to connect to?

-Yes.

-□If the first byte of a side (call this side A) starts at 101, why does the other side (call this side B) response "ack 101," which means everything up to 101, was received?
-Does this mean side A will send the bytes from 101 only after receiving "ark 101" from B?
-"Ack 101" for TCP designers meant that I am expecting 101.
-I have received everything up to 100.

-□Could you please go over the connection establishment and the importance of the SYN flag set?
+- ☐ What settings must be configured to prevent against a SYN Flood Attack? - Start closing half-open as the resources decrease.
+Connections - ☐ When a client sends a SYN segment, do they also have to specify the port number to which they want to connect to?
+Yes. - ☐ If the first byte of a side (call this side A) starts at 101, why does the other side (call this side B) respond "ack 101," which means everything up to 101 was received?
+Does this mean side A will send the bytes from 101 only after receiving "ark 101" from B? - "Ack 101" for TCP designers meant that I was expecting 101.
+I have received everything up to 100. - ☐ Could you please go over the connection establishment and the importance of the SYN flag set?

-$SYN \Rightarrow$ The sequence number field contains the initial sequence number.
+$SYN \Rightarrow The sequence number field contains the initial sequence number.$